-BPMN allows encapsulation and detail hiding through the use of Sub Processes.
+BPMN allows model decomposition, encapsulation and detail hiding through the use of Sub Processes.
 These can be defined in a diagram, allowing the details of a process to be hidden from the top level process.

 Creating Sub Processes

 Sub Processes are created using the modeler, as usual.

 Sub Processes can have Timer, Error ad Escalation Boundary Events added to them.
 See [Boundary Events]((https://flowsforapex.org/latest/boundary-events/)

 Terminate End Events in Sub Processes

 A Sub Process can contain a Terminate End Event.
 If a Terminate End Event is reached, all processing in the sub process, along with any processing in any nested child sub processes running inside it, are terminated.
 Control passes to the next event in the normal exit path from the sub process in its immediate parent process.

 1. Sub Processes must have a single Start Event.